-A taxpayer who submits a return that is not accurate (i.e., reflects an "underpayment") may be subject to an accuracy-related penalty under IRC § 6662.
+A taxpayer who submits a return that understates the amount of tax due may be subject to an accuracy-related penalty under Internal Revenue Code (IRC) § 6662.
 In particular, a penalty for "negligence or disregard of rules or regulations" may be imposed under IRC § 6662(b)(1).
 IRC § 6662(c) defines "negligence" as "any failure to make a reasonable attempt to comply with the provisions of this title" and defines "disregard" to include "any careless, reckless, or intentional disregard."

 As a taxpayer protection, IRC $\S$ 6751(b)(1) requires that the immediate supervisor of an employee making the initial determination of a penalty assessment must personally approve the determination in writing.
-However, penalties "automatically calculated through electronic means" are not required to receive managerial approval.
-116
+However, penalties "automatically calculated through electronic means" are not required to receive managerial approval. $^{137}$